Socially responsible investment

 T-Shares in sustainability ratings and indexes KPI

-In 2018, as part of its biennial analyses, the rating agency oekom once again singled us out as the world’s best telecommunications company for our ecological and social performance.
-Moreover, T-Shares were again listed on leading sustainability indices, including RobecoSAM’s prominent DJSI World and DJSI Europe.
-Our shares were also listed yet again in the FTSE4Good index (for the eighth year running) and the UN Global Compact 100 index.
-For further T-Share listings, please consult the table below.
+In 2021, the T-Share was again listed on leading sustainability indexes, including S&P Global’s prominent, and CSA-based, DJSI World and DJSI Europe.
+Our shares were also listed yet again on the FTSE4Good Index (for the tenth year running) and the UN Global Compact 100 Index.
+We are also listed on the Euronext Indices.

 Our ambition: increase KPI